 High/Very high: 300-500+ bets to weather swings - consider smaller bet sizes and shorter sessions.

 These are guidelines, not guarantees.
-Always play within your limits and consider stopping rules (time/budget caps).
+Always play within your limits and consider stopping rules such as time and budget caps.

 How to Choose the Right Slot Volatility